This tutorial is part 6 of 7 in the series: Getting Started with FreeBSD

-Introduction to FreeBSD
+Introduction to FreeBSD on a VPS server

 FreeBSD binary package manager, pkg, can be used to easily manage the installation of pre-compiled applications, the FreeBSD equivalent Debian and RPM packages.
 When compared with the other prevalent method of software installation on FreeBSD 10.1, compiling ports with the Ports Collection, using packages provides a simpler and faster alternative that works in many situations.

 Packages, however, are not as flexible as ports because package installations cannot be customized—if you have the need to customize the compilation options of your software installations, use ports instead of packages.

 In this tutorial, we will show you how to manage packages on FreeBSD 10.1.
 This includes installing and deleting packages, among other related tasks.

 To use the commands in this tutorial, you must have root access to a FreeBSD 10.1 server.
 That is, you must be able to log in to the server as root or another user that has superuser privileges via the sudo command.
 If you are planning on using root, you may omit the

 How To Install New FreeBSD 10.1 Packages with Pkg

 If you know the name of the package that you want to install, you can install it by using the